nja93/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 751- adds execution permission to the owner, the group owner and the other users, to the file chmod 007- Owner: no permission at all Group: no permission at all Other users: all the permissions chmod 753- -rwxr-x-wx to the file hello chmod--reference=olleh hello  -script that sets the mode of the file hello the same as olleh’s mode.
+chmod 751- adds execution permission to the owner, the group owner and the other users, to the file chmod 007- Owner: no permission at all Group: no permission at all Other users: all the permissions chmod 753- -rwxr-x-wx to the file hello chmod --reference=olleh hello  -script that sets the mode of the file hello the same as olleh’s mode.